kleijnweb/swagger-bundle/docs.md

 When a controller action returns `NULL` or an empty string, SwaggerBundle will return an empty `204` response, provided that one is defined in the specification.
 Otherwise, it will default to the first 2xx type response defined in your spec, or if all else fails, simply 200.

 This behavior is defined by `KleijnWeb\PhpApi\Middleware\Util\OkStatusResolver`.
-You can override it by overriding it and injecting it into the `ResponseFactory`:
+You can override it by subclassing it and injecting it into the `ResponseFactory`:

 ```yaml
 swagger: